hawkinsw/CS5138/Assignment2/Scooby.md

 ### Finding Functions

 Well, we're in trouble. `scooby_slim` is stripped.
 That means we are too close for missiles and we'll have to switch to guns.
 Not all hope is lost.
-Recall from class that there is a prologue that functions typically use to complete the creation of the activation record that the caller started.
-In particular, a function typically starts by stashing away `rbp`, moving the current stack pointer into `rbp` and then allocating space on the stack for local variables (by adjusting `rsp` down).
+Recall from class that there is a prologue that functions ("callees") typically use to complete the creation of the activation record that the caller started.
+In particular, a function typically starts by stashing away `rbp`, moving the current stack pointer (`rsp`) into `rbp` and then allocating space on the stack for local variables (by adjusting `rsp` down).

 In the `.text` section of `scooby_slim` find the likely location of the start of functions.
 Record the address of these function candidates as the response to Question 2 in `submission.txt`.